 - Saturday: 10am to 2pm

 Medical services — antenatal care

-Antenatal care is the care you receive during your pregnancy from healthcare professionals.
+Antenatal care is the care you get during your pregnancy from healthcare professionals.
 It’s sometimes called maternity care or pregnancy care.

 If you think you are pregnant, you can visit your GP (family doctor) or contact your local maternity unit or hospital.
 They can give you information on the antenatal care options available to you.

-Antenatal care is free from State maternity hospitals.
+Antenatal care is free from public maternity hospitals.
 GP care may also be free while you are pregnant, but you need to check with your GP.

 Benefits and entitlements

-You and your partner can get benefits and supports when you are pregnant and after you have your baby.
+You and your partner can get benefits and supports during and after pregnancy.

 - antenatal classes